Consensys/verax-documentation/core-concepts/ecosystem.md

 The above layered model is a useful way to think about the ecosystem that is built on a shared public attestation registry.
 Another useful mental model for thinking about an attestation registry is as the basis for a market in reputation.

 Users can accrue reputation based on collecting attestations.
-A user may have several reputations contexts, none of which need to be linked to their real world identity, but can prove things about them, such as their contributions to DAOs, their interests in art, music, or gaming, their professional skills, their on-chain activity, their credit history etc.   These pseudonymous reputation contexts have value because they allow dapps to find loyal users, and they allow users to find dapps that are relevant and trustyworthy and from which they can some utility value.
+A user may have several reputations contexts, none of which need to be linked to their real world identity, but can prove things about them, such as their contributions to DAOs, their interests in art, music, or gaming, their professional skills, their on-chain activity, their credit history etc.   These pseudonymous reputation contexts have value because they allow dapps to find loyal users, and they allow users to find dapps that are relevant and trustworthy and from which they can some utility value.

 Reputation protocols can help users to discover useful dapps, and for dapps to find product-market-fit and establish a loyal user base, but they rely on being able to derive insights from public data aka attestations.